 - 2. a.
-The Chair Elect shall, in consultation with the Chair and Vice-Chair of each respective representative committee (including the Young Barristers' Committee), appoint persons to serve as members of such committees as from the Commencement Date. - b.
+The Chair Elect shall, in consultation with the Chair/Co-Chairs and Vice-Chair(s) of each respective representative committee (including the Young Barristers' Committee), appoint persons to serve as members of such committees as from the Commencement Date. - b.
 A list of members of the representative committees shall be submitted to the Bar Council for information at the meeting after the First Meeting. - c.
-Save as aforesaid appointments to any representative committee or may be made when and so often as any vacancy occurs. - 3. a.
-Any person holding the position of Chair or Vice-Chair of any representative committee shall hold the appointment, unless they resign, notwithstanding that they may cease to be qualified, until their successor is appointed. - b.
-Chairs and Vice-Chairs, if still qualified, shall be eligible for reappointment to their respective offices.
-The Chair of the Bar Representation Committee shall be appointed for a period of not less than two years. - c.
-No person may be a chair of more than one representative committee at any time.
+With the exception of the appointments made in accordance with 2(a) above, appointments to any representative committee or may be made when and so often as any vacancy occurs. - 3. a.
+Any person holding the position of Chair/Co-Chair or Vice-Chair of any representative committee shall hold the appointment, unless they resign, notwithstanding that they may cease to be qualified, until their successor is appointed. - b.
+Chairs and Vice-Chairs, if still qualified, shall be eligible to serve as Chair/Co-Chair for a maximum of four years cumulatively.
+The Chair/Co-Chair of the Bar Representation Committee shall be appointed for a period of not less than two years. - c.
+No person may be a Chair/Co-Chair of more than one representative committee (concurrently). - d.
+Individuals who have already served cumulatively for four years (exceptionally five) as a Chair or Co-Chair of one or more committees, shall not be eligible to Chair/Co-Chair any committee for a period of at least four years.